leonweber/leonweber.github.io/content/about.md

 # Personal News

-* **Nov 2022** I joined [MaiNLP](https://mainlp.github.io/) as a researcher.
+* **Nov 2022** I joined [MaiNLP](https://mainlp.github.io/) as a post-doctoral researcher.
 I am looking forward to working with the team and to learn a lot about human-centric NLP.

 * **Apr 2022** We, the [BigScience](https://bigscience.huggingface.co) biomedical working group, are hosting a hackathon with the goal to bring all biomedical NLP datasets into a unified format.
 [Come join us!](https://hfbigbio.github.io)